Best Rated in Toronto

 Grainery Bakery & Deli has earned itself a loyal fanbase.
 The bread is fresh.
 The meats are thick.
 The energy is very “your grandma’s kitchen if your grandma also made a killer club sandwich.”
 People also adore the daily-baked loaves and the fact that you can actually smell them before you even see the counter.
 Sandwiches are made to order, stacked generously, and somehow still cheaper than most places.
 However, lunchtime gets quite busy.
 And long-time fans pine for missing menu items (RIP mini pizzas, you were loved).

-Grainery Bakery & Deli Address
+Grainery Bakery & Deli Location

 1 Stafford Dr, Brampton, ON L6W 1L3